edwardhatricksmith/jr-fe-devtask/README.md

 Welcome to the World Nomads Group - Front End Dev.
 Exercise.

-The purpose of this exercise is to help us get an idea of your web development knowledge and approach.
+The purpose of this exercise is to help us get an idea of your front end development fundamentals.

 _There is no score card for this exercise.
-You may do as much or as little as you choose, however we recommend you aim to spend around *1 hour*._
+You may do as much or as little as you choose, however we recommend you aim to spend around **1 hour**._

 ## Instructions

-We've created this lovely new website for World Nomads Group.
+We've created this lovely new website for [World Nomads Group](http://www.worldnomadsgroup.com/).
 Unfortunately because of time constraints we did it in a rush.
 As such we've introduced a range of bugs, errors and general poor coding practices.

 Your task is to help us fix these bugs, resolve any errors and tidy up some of our sloppy code :D